 It sometimes takes a long time for the psychologist to gain the patient's trust, and when mutual trust is established, the patient begins to feel free to tell the psychologist about his or her problems and various mental conditions.

-Because the patient thinks that he is sympathetic and sad, while the common people listen to the patient once or twice, but later they find this repetition to be the patient's stupid conversation.
+The patient thinks that he is sympathetic and sad, while the common people listen to the patient once or twice.
+But later they find this repetition to be the patient's stupid conversation.
 Only the patient's close relatives and physicians sympathize with him, and wish him all the best.

 Psychometrician

 Various psychological tests are given to accurately diagnose the problem.
-Which brings out the different aspects of the individual's personality.
-These tests provide a complete record of an individual's intelligence, abilities, tendencies, and various emotional states.
+These tests brings out the different aspects of the individual's personality.
+Similarly these tests provide a complete record of an individual's intelligence, abilities, tendencies, and various emotional states.

 So that the disease can be diagnosed not only on the basis of assumptions, but also in the light of solid facts.